 Find Your Inner Fighter – Boxing 101

 Need to box off some steam?
 Want to complete an amazing full-body workout?
 Looking to hit your fitness peak?
 Boxing is your answer!
 Boxing is one of the oldest, most celebrated, and often most controversial sports in history and is now a part of a new fitness revolution.
-From boxersizeand kickboxing, to our very own Combat Cardio, there’s sure to be a boxing class to suite any keen fighter.
+From boxersizeand kickboxing to our very own Combat Cardio, there’s sure to be a boxing class to suit any keen fighter.

 Train like a fighter and look like a champ!

 Boxing is your one-stop fitness shop.
 A boxing workout can see you:

 -Lose weight: during 1 hour of boxing you could burn nearly 600 calories

 -Improve your cardiovascular system: working and strengthening your heart

 -Blow off steam and improving your mood: exercise releases endorphins (happy chemicals) into your bloodstream and it’s the perfect way to get out any aggression